tavor7/shira-fit/PROJECT.md

 # Shira Fit — Project Summary

-Use this document for resumes, portfolios, and interviews.
-For setup and development, see [README.md](./README.md).

 ## One-liner

 Bilingual (English/Hebrew, RTL) fitness-studio operations platform — session registration, billing, Israeli digital receipts, and staff tooling — built with **React Native (Expo) + Supabase**.